 ARTICLE II: RESPONSIBILITY

-The SUNY Cortland Faculty shall assume the major responsibility for the development of the educational program of the College, and shall be responsible for the conduct of the College's instruction, research and service program.
+The SUNY Cortland Faculty shall assume the major responsibility for the development of the educational program of the university, and shall be responsible for the conduct of the university's instruction, research and service program.

 Section B.